benjaminrust/graphconnect/README.md

 1. [Edit Connected App for Salesforce](https://login.salesforce.com/02u)
     1. update the `Callback URL` to be `https://<YOUR_APP_NAME>.herokuapp.com/_oauth_callback`

-# Deploying Graph Connect for Accounts
+# Deploying Engagement Graph for Accounts

 1. Login to https://<YOUR_APP_NAME>.herokuapp.com